-- Do not own the property you were injured on
+- Do not own the property

 If your injury occurred on a property in Los Angeles, a Los Angeles premises liability lawyer can review your case and determine whether you have a viable chance at pursuing compensation.
 At Jacoby & Meyers Law Offices, we work hard to shape our clients’ cases to be comprehensive and backed by evidence.
 We may be able to help you pinpoint who is liable for your injuries and related damages.

 Call our firm at (888) 522-6291 to start the process today.
 The first call is free and includes a consultation with one of our team members.

 The Property Owner or Manager May Be Held Liable for Your Damages